lun-moon2/lun-moon2.github.io/_posts/2022-04-08-vscode_kde_requires_gnome_keyring.md

-# install gnome-keyring on KDE to prevent a keyring error with vscode
+#Install gnome-keyring on KDE to prevent a keyring error with vscode

 I'm using Ubuntu 20.04 and the vscode snap version 1.66, apparently it requires gnome-keyring to prevent this error from showing up.